 And Omega, fully aware of the very weight of this importance, took to great lengths to ensure a faithful and worthy new generation, 2019 version of the cal.
 321.

 Under the guise of the project name “Alaska 11”, a team was gathered to amass details of the movement to exact specifications.
 Their complete effort is said to have taken them two whole years.

-Looking to base themselves of a precise specimen, the team sought out Apollo 17 astronaut, Eugene “Gene” Cernan’s Speedmaster ST 105.003, which is now safe at the brand’s museum in Bienne, and performed a tomographic scan of the watch (no mention of what specific tomographic scanning method was used, but think medical MRI that is used to produce sectioned images of a 3D subject).
+Looking to base themselves off a precise specimen, the team sought out Apollo 17 astronaut, Eugene “Gene” Cernan’s Speedmaster ST 105.003, which is now safe at the brand’s museum in Bienne, and performed a tomographic scan of the watch (no mention of what specific tomographic scanning method was used, but think medical MRI that is used to produce sectioned images of a 3D subject).

-Further technical details of the second generation movement are unavailable at this time (as is a clear image), but Omega has confirmed that for movements assembled at the Calibre 321 workshop, the assembly, as well as the watch head and bracelet assembly will be performed by the same watchmaker.
+Further technical details of the new generation movement are unavailable at this time (as is a clear image), but Omega has confirmed that for movements assembled at the Calibre 321 workshop, the assembly, as well as the watch head and bracelet assembly will be performed by the same watchmaker.
 And that we, the Speedy addicts, should look forward to more news from here, in the coming months.
 What new watch will contain this fabled movement?
 We don’t know yet.
 Although, apparently, it won’t be THE watch in store to commemorate the 50th anniversary of the Apollo 11 moon landing.